JoeWierzbicki/problem-solving/problem-solving.md

 Create a problem-solving example using a roadmap and the process of elimination for narrowing down issues of your own.
 You already use this skill daily.
 Break down and explain a problem you solve in your everyday life.

-Road map to buying luxury items
+Road map to buying luxury items.
 Work --> Get paid --> Pay bills --> Buy luxury item

 Troubleshooting to see why I cannot buy luxury item.